VisiumCH/AMLD-2021-Sketchy/README.md

 ### Prepare the data

-Click to go to the [google drive worksop folder](https://drive.google.com/drive/folders/1MxGWvnBYtAzlmXSDVKc0U7uX-AjLrtVx).
+Click to go to the [google drive workshop folder](https://drive.google.com/drive/folders/1MxGWvnBYtAzlmXSDVKc0U7uX-AjLrtVx).
 Right click on `AMLD data sketchy` (folder name at the top of the page) and select _Add shortcut to drive_.
 Let My Drive as the selected entry and click on _Add Shortcut_.